Definition, Etiology, Pathogenesis Top

 Clinical features are usually dominated by symptoms of the coexisting pulmonary hypertension or mitral valve disease.

-1. Symptoms: Reduced exercise tolerance, weakness, right upper abdominal discomfort and distension.
+1. Symptoms: Reduced exercise tolerance, weakness, peripheral edema, right upper abdominal discomfort and distension.

 2. Signs: Pulsation of significantly distended neck veins, a positive hepatojugular reflux; in patients with severe TR, pulsations of the vessels of the neck and head, less commonly pulsations of the eyes; right ventricular impulse; pulsations of the liver; in advanced TR, generalized subcutaneous edema, ascites, and cyanotic-yellowish color of the skin; a holosystolic murmur intensified during deep inspiration and diastolic rumble (in severe TR).